Adding to Your Project

 pspdfkit is required in the main application file,

 // src/index.js var PSPDFKit = require('pspdfkit'); PSPDFKit.load(...);

-./dist folder.
-The PSPDFKit for Web artifacts must be copied to the same
+./dist folder, so the PSPDFKit for Web artifacts must be copied to the same

-We highly recommend to use a tool or module bundler like
+We highly recommend using a tool or module bundler like

 webpack to automate this process.